KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/faq.rst

       What is the shift between the viewport visual feedback sphere and the render image?

-| When you render using an environment map, the image is "kind" of warped on an infinite radius sphere centered on the camera (http://www.pauldebevec.com/ReflectionMapping/).
+| When you render using an environment map, the image is "kind" of warped on an infinite radius sphere centered on the camera: http://www.pauldebevec.com/ReflectionMapping/.
 If you are way off the center of the viewport with a fairly small visual feedback, you'll encounter a shift.
 | There are 2 solutions to counter this effect :

 -  Constrain in position the visual feedBack to your render camera.